Updated May 2023

 If you’ve ever dreamed of strolling beneath an endless canopy of California redwoods, Muir Woods is everything you’ve imagined.
 This National Monument comprises well over 500 acres of coastal redwoods, the tallest type of tree on Earth.
 While there are trees of all ages and sizes in the park, many are over 600 years old and some reach heights of up to 250 feet.The density of these fog-loving trees creates a wonderland for woodland creatures, forest-floor wildflowers, and hikers alike.
 The park has six miles of trails, with loops for all levels and time frames starting at half an hour.
 Longer loops will take you through Muir Woods and all the way into Mount Tamalpais State Park, another densely wooded favorite destination among Bay Area hikers.

-Urban wineries, a massive outdoor flea market, and stunning views of the city are just a few of the draws for visitors to this man-made island in the San Francisco Bay.
+Urban wineries, massive modern sculptures, and stunning views of the city are just a few of the draws for visitors to this man-made island in the San Francisco Bay.

 Getting to Treasure Island is as easy as boarding the bus.
 MUNI’s #108 bus leaves every 15 minutes from downtown San Francisco, and will zip you across the new Bay Bridge and over to Treasure Island in a matter of minutes.